alexeev-prog/domkrat3d/README.md

 Our engine is easy-to-learn and lightweight.
 We use OpenGL - simple and popular graphic API.

+OpenGL is a graphic open source API (applied programming interface), which allows developers to create high-performance graphic and interactive 3D applications.
+It provides a set of functions for rendering 2D and 3D graphs, as well as input processing and other aspects of graphic programming.

+GLAD (GL Loader) is a popular open source library that simplifies the process of loading and using OpenGL functions.
+It generates the necessary code for loading OpenGL functions during execution, eliminating the need to load functions manually.

+GLFW (Graphics Library Framework) is another widely used open source library that provides a simple and cross-platform API to create windows, process user input and control of OpenGL contexts.
+It serves as a shell for the windows and input specific for the API platform, for example, provided by Windows, MacOS and Linux.
+In addition to windows and input control, GLFW also supports functions such as setting up several monitors and time management.

+The combination of Opengl, Glad and GLFW provides developers with a powerful and flexible set of tools for creating modern graphic applications.
+OpenGL determines the basic capabilities of rendering, and GLAD simplifies the process of loading and access to the OpenGL functions.
+GLFW, on the other hand, is engaged in the creation of windows, input management and other tasks specific to the platform.
+Together they offer a comprehensive solution for graphic programming, allowing developers to focus on creating visually attractive and interactive applications.

  > [!NOTE]
  > Building and installion: See the [BUILDING](BUILDING.md) document.